dilnazua/dilnazua/README.md

 ### Hi there 👋
+## My name is Dilnaz.
+I am a rising sophomore at Minerva University studying Computer Science and Artificial Intelligence.

 <!--
 **dilnazua/dilnazua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.